-1.5 Applicant Responsibilities.
-At least 60 days prior to the date initial approval is required, the applicant must submit to the AA the formal application package, which contains the following.
+- 1.5 Applicant Responsibilities.
+At least 60 days prior to the date initial approval is required, the applicant must submit to the AA the formal application package, which contains the following. - a.

-- a.
 FAA Form 8310-3 containing the list of maintenance functions.
-(See Section C, Appendix 3.) - b.
-A statement of need (defined in Section A, paragraph 5.2.1.1(a)(1) and Section C, paragraph 1.1(c). - c.
-FAA Supplement to the MOE (see Section C, Appendix 1). - d.
-A letter certifying that its employees, contractors, and subcontractors have been trained in the transportation of dangerous goods in accordance with ICAO standards.
-This requirement is applicable if the AMO is involved with the transport of dangerous goods, including shipping and receiving such items.
-If the AMO is involved in the loading of dangerous goods on a U.S. air carrier's aircraft, the AMO's employees must be trained in accordance with the air carrier's hazardous materials training program. - e.
+A statement of need (defined in Section A, paragraph 5.2.1.1(a)(1) and Section C, paragraph 1.1(b)). - b.
+FAA Supplement to the MOE (see Section C, Appendix 1). - c.
+Hazardous Materials (Hazmat) Letter.
+If the AMO and/or its contractors and subcontractors perform a job function that concerns transporting dangerous goods (i.e., hazmat), the AMO must train its employees to the hazmat standards.
+Written confirmation from the AMO certifying that the appropriate employees have been trained (as outlined in the current edition of the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air as specified in Annex 18 and technical instructions in Doc 9284) is required to be submitted to the AA.

+NOTE: The above training requirement is limited to job functions for personnel packaging and shipping dangerous goods only.

+d.
+Additional Hazmat Training.
+If the AMO is also involved in the loading or handling of dangerous goods on a U.S.-registered aircraft, the AMO's employees must be trained in accordance with the air carrier's hazmat training program.
+See 14 CFR § 145.165(b).

+NOTE: The training requirement is limited to companies shipping (loading or installing on board an aircraft) such dangerous goods only.

+- e.
 The addresses of all additional fixed locations located within an EU Member State subject to the Agreement.
-(A repair station may have additional fixed locations (facilities) without certificating each facility as a stand-alone or satellite repair station.) - f.
+(A repair station may have additional fixed locations (facilities) without certificating each facility as a standalone or satellite repair station.) - f.
 The addresses of each line station authorized, if any, and the name of the air carrier or operator of the U.S.-registered aircraft.